jared-richard-clarke/student/notes/pratt-parser/crockford.md

         return this;
     };

     // "The original_scope is the prototype for all scope objects.

-It contains
-    // a define method that is used to define new variables in the scope.
+    let original_scope = {
         // The define method transforms a name token into a variable token.
         // It produces an error if the variable has already been defined in
         // the scope or if the name has already been used as a reserved word."

-    let original_scope = {
         define: function (n) {
             let t = this.def[n.value];
             if (typeof t === "object") {